Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Tension between RQM and quantum mechanics

-{Finally, and most importantly, {\em the no-comparison rule}, quoted from \cite{Biagio.22}}: \begin{itemize} \item ``It is meaningless to compare events relative to different systems, unless this is done relative to a (possibly third) system. [...] {\em comparisons can only be made by a (quantum–mechanical) interaction. [...]
-Wigner [...] might compare the result of his measurement on S with that of F only by physically interacting with F in an appropriate manner.} There is no meaning in comparing facts relative to Wigner with facts relative to Friend, [...] apart from this direct physical interaction." \end{itemize}
+A first amendment to the principles quoted above was presented in \cite{Biagio.22}.
+It is known as {\em the no-comparison rule}, \begin{itemize} \item ``It is meaningless to compare events relative to different systems, unless this is done relative to a (possibly third) system. [...] comparisons can only be made by a (quantum–mechanical) interaction. [...]
+Wigner [...] might compare the result of his measurement on S with that of F only by physically interacting with F in an appropriate manner.
+There is no meaning in comparing facts relative to Wigner with facts relative to Friend, [...] apart from this direct physical interaction.'' \end{itemize} A second amendment by \cite{Adlam.22} is intended to replace the ``first amendment'' above.